jsermeno/pretty-display/README.md

 [![Haskell Programming Language](https://img.shields.io/badge/language-Haskell-blue.svg)](Haskell.org)
 [![BSD3 License](http://img.shields.io/badge/license-BSD3-brightgreen.svg)](tl;dr Legal: BSD3)

-In Haskell the `Show` typeclass displays the structure of a value as valid haskell code.
+In Haskell the `Show` typeclass is used to display a syntactically correct Haskell expression.
 However, there are times when you want to provide a richer display for a value while still retaining the benefits of having derived `Show` instances.
 This can be especially useful when working interactively in ghci. `pretty-display` provides a tiny registered package with the `Display` typeclass for just this purpose.

 ## GHCi usage